-The Company is exposed to the risk of volatility in asset management fee income due to the impact of interest rate, currency rate and market price movements on the fair value of the assets held in the linked funds, on which fees are based.
+The Company is exposed to the risk of volatility in asset management fee income due to the impact of movements in interest rates, currency rates and market prices, on the fair value of the assets held in the linked funds, on which fees are based.
 There is also the risk of expense over-runs should the market depress the level of charges which could reasonably be imposed.